orb-lang/helm/doc/md/helm/round.md

   "yielded these things, waiting for resume"\)\.
 The external interface to this will unwrap the table, but we need to allow \`valiant\` to update it in place\.

-- db\_result: The result as it was persisted to the database\.
-Note this is not meant as the "old result" with response containing something different\-\- session re\-evaluation/diff will use two rounds per premise\-\-just that some places may need the result\-as\-frozen instead of the live table\.
+- db\_response: The response as it was persisted to the database\.
+Note this is not meant as the "old response" with `response` containing something different\-\- session re\-evaluation/diff will use two rounds per premise\-\-just that some places may need the result\-as\-frozen instead of the live table\.
+  When a Round is rehydrated from the DB, this will be the only response available\.

 #### imports